 Yes, males or any person with a penis can use condoms for birth control.
 Condoms block sperm from entering another person’s body.
 They also have the added protection of being the only method of birth control that also provides protection from STIs and HIV.

-If you mean is there a hormonal method of birth control for males then the current answer is no. There is some cool research happening around hormonal methods as well as injections that block sperm, but it is still in the trial stage of development and is years away (if ever) from being proven safe and reliable.
+If you mean is there a hormonal method of birth control for someone who has a penis then the current answer is no. There is some cool research happening around hormonal methods as well as injections that block sperm, but it is still in the trial stage of development and is years away (if ever) from being proven safe and reliable.

 - What do I do if the birth control didn’t work?

 No birth control method except for abstinence is 100% so there is always a risk of pregnancy if you are having penis-vagina sex.
 If a pregnancy has happened then you have three legal options in Canada: abortion, adoption, and parenting.

 We all have our own values about which option we would choose.
 What’s right for one person may not be right for another.
 When it comes to all three-pregnancy options, people have the right to decide for themselves how they feel about each option.
 If you decide one option is not for you, that’s okay.
 However, we don’t get to judge or make someone feel bad if they choose a different option then what we would.
 It’s about choice.

 Ultimately, the choice of what to do with a pregnancy is always up to the girl, woman or person who is pregnant.
 This is because it is their body and their life that will be most affected.
 Check the Pregnancy Options section to learn more.

 - Can my health plan/treaty/social assistance program cover the cost?